 Idaho Power is committed to providing customer programs that promote energy efficiency.
-According to the U.S. Department of Energy, well-placed shade trees can reduce energy used for summer cooling by about 15 percent or more by blocking the sun’s rays.
+According to the U.S. Department of Energy, well-placed shade trees can reduce energy used for summer cooling by about 15% or more by blocking the sun’s rays.
 In addition to energy savings, shade trees improve air and water quality and increase property values.

 Participants must be an active residential customer of Idaho Power at the property where the tree is to be planted and living in one of the counties listed below.
 Participant must have the legal right to plant tree(s) on the property.
 Limit two trees per address for the life of the program.